 Emergency Preparedness and Civil Protection (CertHE)

 This programme has been designed to support civil protection professionals in the UK to obtain a vocational academic qualification in their chosen profession.
 It is targeted at all personnel who may become involved in emergencies.
-Participants might be in the public sector (e.g. Welsh Govt., local authorities, the Police, Fire Service, etc.), the private sector (e.g. utility companies) or NGOs.
+Participants might be in the public sector (e.g. Local Authorities, Police, Fire Service and Rescue, Ambulance, Health etc.), the private sector (e.g. utility companies) or NGOs.

 The programme aims to develop a shared understanding of multi-agency prevention, preparation, response and recovery arrangements across responding agencies.
-The programme supports those individuals and organisations which have a role to play in the civil protection framework and, in particular, those organisations subject to duties under the Act.
+The programme supports those individuals and organisations which have a role to play in the civil protection framework and those organisations subject to duties under the Act.

-Close liaison has taken place with representatives from the Welsh Joint Emergency Services Group, Police Chief Officers, key members for emergency response within Welsh Government and members of Local Authority Emergency planning teams, in the development of the programme, as they understand and determine the required skill set of the learner.
+Close liaison has taken place with representatives for emergency response within the public sector including Local Authority Emergency planning teams, in the development of the programme, as they understand and determine the required skill set of the learner.

 On successful completion of the University Certificate, there is an opportunity for learners to ‘top-up’ this award by studying a further 3 modules totalling 120 credits to achieve a Certificate in Higher Education.